The Revenue Blog /

 Without the right metrics and procedures in place, we have no insight into how well we actually forecast.
 Moreso, when it fails, we don't know how to make it better.

-So, in order to make your most accurate sales forecasts ever, make sure you have these metrics in place...
+So, in order to make your most accurate sales forecasts ever, make sure you have these forecasting accuracy metrics and KPIs in place...

 - Annual forecast vs. quarterly results